International Artist Day – Nurturing the child within

 The trouble was I could never focus on the science part of that dream.
 I kept getting side-tracked by the drawing part.

-Two hours later I had the drawing above, drawn on cheap, scrap, yellow paper with an HB pencil.
-Not the best artist’s tools.
-But it was one of the most detailed drawings I’d done up to that point.
+Two hours later I had the drawing drawn on cheap, scrap, yellow paper with an HB pencil.
+Not the best artist’s tools, but it was one of the most detailed drawings I’d done up to that point.

 The next day I flunked the exam and thus the chemistry course.

-My dreams were laughed at by the guidance counselor who advised me to pick a more suitable plan.
-My father told me there was no money in art, and, what did I need to go to school for anyway?
+My dreams of great expeditions were laughed at by the school guidance counselor.
+She advised me to pick a more suitable plan that reflected the marks the teachers reported.
+My father told me there was no money in art and what did I need to go to school for anyway?
 I was a girl.

 I stopped drawing, except for quick scribbles for work projects.
 I never pursued detailed drawing again.
-I keep this picture to remind me of how passionate I once was and how easily I allowed myself to be convinced to give it up.
+I kept the horse picture, pulling it out every once in a while to remind me of how passionate I once was and how easily I allowed myself to be convinced to give it up.

 On this International Artist’s Day, I tip my hat to all the artists who didn’t give up their dream and are continuing to feed their passion.